THE CREATIVE PROCESS

 Projection elements, bringing together interviews and insights and by leading creative thinkers with a selection of interviews, stories, poems, artworks, essays, short films and dance work by contributors from over 50 countries, alongside documentation of art and educational initiatives The Creative Process is involved in.
 Created in collaboration with faculty and students of American University of Paris.

-September - Art/Music/Dance workshops with the students of École nationale supérieure des Beaux-Arts, American University of Paris, and Cours Florent inspired by the creative works of artists and musicians from the Hamptons, NY area.
+September - Art/Music/Dance workshops with the students of École nationale supérieure des Beaux-Arts and Cours Florent inspired by the creative works of artists and musicians from the Hamptons, NY area.
 Artworks made at workshops to be shown in the The Creative Process’ traveling exhibition.

 October - Continuing interviews and educational engagement with FIAC - Foire internationale d’art contemporain.
 One of the oldest international art fairs, each October FIAC takes over the city, occupying the Grand Palais with exhibitions and related events at a host of museums and public spaces across Paris–Petit Palais, Tuileries Gardens, Musée Eugène Delacroix, Place Vendôme, among others.
 1,500+ artists / 75,000+ spectators